FAQ

-We answer the questions foreign travellers actually ask before booking a private-driver tour of Himachal Pradesh, Dharamshala, McLeodganj, Manali and Spiti Valley — permits, altitude, money, SIM cards, dress code, cancellation, safety and what to pack.
+Practical answers for booking a Himachal Pradesh, Dharamshala, McLeodganj, Manali or Spiti Valley tour — permits, altitude, money, SIM cards, hotels, safety, cancellation.

 Planning your Himachal trip from abroad